aayushi0402/Spark__USCrashInvestigation/README.md

 # Data Analysis on Vehicle Accidents in the US using Apache Spark
 Analysis of US Vehicle Accidents
+The analysis .ipynb file contains the code that was developed initially before packaging it into a Spark Application.

 ## Pre-requisites
 1. Verifying Java Installation